 Guidelines to Protect the Privacy of Australian Persons

 i.
 The purpose of these guidelines is to ensure that DIO preserves the privacy of Australian persons while ensuring the proper performance of the organisation's intelligence functions.
-These guidelines are intended to be broadly consistent with rules made under section 15 of the Intelligence Services Act 2001 ("the Act") that apply to the Australian Geospatial-Intelligence Organisation, the Australian Secret Intelligence Service and the Australian Signals Directorate, and the guidelines developed by the Office of National Assessments.
+These guidelines are intended to be broadly consistent with rules made under section 15 of the Intelligence Services Act 2001 ("the Act") that apply to the Australian Geospatial-Intelligence Organisation, the Australian Secret Intelligence Service and the Australian Signals Directorate, and the guidelines developed by the Office of National Intelligence.
 Expressions used in these guidelines are defined in appendix A1.

 ii.
 The Minister for Defence approved these guidelines on 16 December 2012.
 The Inspector-General of Intelligence and Security (IGIS) and the Attorney-General were consulted in preparing these guidelines.